markolly/docker-lamp/README.md

-# LEMP for Docker
+# LAMP for Docker
 A clustered LEMP example running on Docker.
-Contains 3 node Nginx cluster with PHP and MySQL served by Traefik proxy/LB.
+Contains 2 node Apache cluster with PHP and MySQL served by Traefik proxy/LB.

 ## Prerequisites
 The following software is required before running LEMP for Docker: